-- 16.1.
-Students can avail a grace period up to a month for submission of thesis/project report after the closure of final semester by paying necessary fine as prescribed by the University.
-If a student is not able to submit the thesis within a month grace period, the student has to re-register the credits in the forth coming semester.
-The student (s) who re-register the credits after availing the grace period will not be permitted to avail grace period. - 16.2.
-Based on the recommendation of advisory committee and the Head of the Department, the Dean, can sanction the grace period.
-A copy of the permission letter along with the receipt for payment of fine as prescribed by the University should accompany the thesis while submission.
+16.1.Students can avail a grace period up to a month for submission of thesis/project report after the closure of final semester by paying necessary fine as prescribed by the University.
+If a student is not able to submit the thesis within a month's grace period, the student has to re-register the credits in the forth coming semester.
+The student (s) who re-register the credits after availing the grace period will not be permitted to avail grace period.

+16.2.Based on the recommendation of Advisory Committee and the Head of the Department, the Dean, can sanction the grace period.
+A copy of the permission letter along with the receipt for payment of fine as prescribed by the University should accompany the thesis at the time of submission.